hamzaabbasminhas/API_TestFramework_Reqres/README.md

 How to run scripts:

-Clone the repo and Install the project dependencies
+Clone the repo and Install the project dependencies (npm install)

-To run the tests on your terminal, run npm run runAll
+To run the tests on your terminal, 'npm run runAll'

 To view the mochawesome report: open output.html file inside a browser